pingcap/docs-cn/partitioned-table.md

 * partition_column = constant
 * partition_column IN (constant1, constant2, ..., constantN)

+Currently, partition pruning does not work with `LIKE` conditions.

 ### Some cases for partition pruning to take effect

 1. Partition pruning uses the query conditions on the partitioned table, so if the query conditions can not be pushed down to the partitioned table according to the planner's optimization rules, partition pruning does not apply for this query.